Mr-Ojii/MotionTracking_MK-II_Plus/README.md

 The menu name should be "MotionTracking MK-II Plus"

-Additional work is required if Methods 4, 5, 6 or 7 are to be used.
+Additional work is required if Methods 4, 5 or 6 are to be used.

-### For Method 4 (GOTURN)
-1. Download each data from [this URL](https://github.com/opencv/opencv_extra/tree/c4219d5eb3105ed8e634278fad312a1a8d2c182d/testdata/tracking)
-2. Extract the splited ZIP file
-3. Dump the
-    - goturn.caffemodel
-    - goturn.prototxt
-  into `MotionTracking_model folder`

-### For Method 5 (DaSiamRPN)
+### For Method 4 (DaSiamRPN)
 1. Download the following file from the URL listed as a comment out in the source code at [this URL](https://github.com/opencv/opencv/blob/4.x/samples/dnn/dasiamrpn_tracker.cpp)

 - dasiamrpn_model.onnx